Differences Between Trading and Manufacturing Concerns

-Difference between trading and manufacturing concern
+This article outlines the differences between trading and manufacturing concerns.

-Nature of purchase
+Nature of Purchases

-Nature of inventories
+Nature of Inventories

-Determination of sale price
+Determination of Sale Price

 Manufacturing Concern: Additional ledger accounts are required.

 Trading Concern: Only roll acquaintance is prepared because problems such as manufacturing-related issues do not arise.

 Manufacturing Concern: Wages and salaries are paid to workers in production and office workers, and so separate payrolls are prepared because the cost of the production department is charged to the manufacturing cost and wages and salaries of office workers are charged to selling and administration costs.

 Also, a separate payroll is prepared for direct labor and indirect labor.

 Trading Concern: It does not matter whether intangible assets are recorded.
 In most cases, it is preferred not to record intangible assets.